mdecicco/ts-native/README.md

     - `Mips` (untested)
     - `SystemZ` (untested)

-    This is (presumably) for enabling JIT compilation support for the selected architecture(s)
+    This is (presumably) for enabling JIT compilation support for the selected architecture(s).
+The more you select, the older you'll be when the compilation finishes.

 ## Goals
 - To produce a scripting language for games and hobby projects